cplusplus/SG20/doc/main.md

 are not any, not because the information is missing), this is indicated by an em dash ("—").
-In the case that the information for a topic is completely missing, a "❌" symbol is used.
+In the case that the information for a topic is completely missing, a question mark ("?") symbol is used.

 [**NOTE**: These topics are taken mostly from the SG20 GitHub repository.
 They are not intended to be complete in any sense.